alibosworth/pakon-planar-raw-converter/readme.md

 ### I can just convert the planar raw files produced by TLXClientDemo with Photoshop, why would I want to use this script?

 Yes, you can use Photoshop's raw file handling to open/convert a planar raw file, but you'll have to specify the image details (dimensions, channel count, bit-depth, header offset) each time, and then save out to a TIFF.
-This script scans a whole directory of images using the file sizes to automatically know what resolution you've scanned at, then uses the ImageMagick library to convert to a standard TIFF (and then if you want also inverts it into a "positive" image using [negpro](https://github.com/alibosworth/negpro)).
+This script scans a whole directory of images using the file sizes to automatically know what resolution you've scanned at, then converts to a standard 16-bit TIFF (and then if you want also inverts it into a "positive" image using [negpro](https://github.com/alibosworth/negpro)).

 ## How does the color inversion work?